dataminer-site/dataminer-site.github.io/docs/archive/0.8/extensions/overview.md

 ## Downloading extensions directly from S3

 Downloading an extension directly could be helpful when building a lambda or container that uses DuckDB.
-DuckDB extensions are stored in public S3 buckets, but the directory structure of those buckets is not searchable.
+DataMiner extensions are stored in public S3 buckets, but the directory structure of those buckets is not searchable.
 As a result, a direct URL to the file must be used.
 To directly download an extension file, use the following format: